OSwimmer/TelegramPoGoRaidBot/README.md

 * _/addRaid_ : starts the sequence to add a raid, follow the instructions given.
 Only for admins
 * _/testRaid_ : adds a completely randomized raid to the current chat (for testing purposes).
 Only for admins
 * _/recover_ :  loads the data from the backup file.
 THIS WILL REMOVE ANY RAIDS ALREADY PRESENT!
 Only for admins
+* _/makeAdmin X_ : makes the user with username X an admin for the bot if the user X accepts the message.
+Only for admins

 # Running the bot